reallyshadydev/How-2-inscribe-on-Pepecoin/README.md

 ## Step 5: Create Your Wallet (Your Bank Account)

-This is where your PPC lives for inscribing.
+This is where your PEP lives for inscribing.

 ```bash
 node pepinals.js wallet new